BHFDSC/documentation/docs/useful_updates/nicor_update.md

 ## TL;DR

 🎉 Great news!
-We finally have a fresh batch of NICOR data — archived as at 2025-04-24.\
+We have a fresh batch of NICOR data — archived as at 2025-04-24.\
 ✅ The data quality looks good, and most of the previously reported coverage issues appear to be resolved.\
 ⚠️ Some previously reported missing varaibles are still missing.\
 🔍 You can now start integrating this batch into your pipeline and check that the quality looks as expected!\